10:30 am Sunday Worship

 All those sayings are metaphors for the effect of sin.
 Sin blinds the eyes.
 Sin makes us prisoners in the devil’s dungeon.
 Sin puts us in darkness.
 We need light, which is a metaphor for salvation, life.
 Isaiah 49:6 says, “I will make you as a light for the nations, that my salvation may reach to the end of the earth.”
 And now Messiah has come.
 Israel, look, the Messiah has come.
 Malachi 3:1, “The Lord whom you seek, he’s suddenly come into his temple” and it’s a day for joy and for rejoicing and celebration.
 The kids got it.

 They were running around singing Hosanna, Hosanna as he’s clearing the temple.
 And that is just twisting the knife for these religious leaders.
 Why?
 Because they are false.
 Instead of them rejoicing, we read in Luke 20 verse 1, and here’s where you can cue the Darth Vader Imperial March theme.
-It says, “The chief priests and the scribes of the elders came up” in verse 2 they said to him, ‘Tell us [they’re commanding him] tell us by what authority you do these things, or who is it that gave you this authority.”
-The chief priest, scribes, elders.
-Those are three component parts of the Sanhedrin.
+It says, “The chief priests and the scribes of the elders came up” in verse 2 they said to him, ‘Tell us,” They’re commanding him, “tell us by what authority you do these things, or who is it that gave you this authority.”
+Chief priest, scribes, elders, those are three component parts of the Sanhedrin.

 “God intended Israel to be an evangelistic nation.”